 Some links in this post may be affiliate links

-Copperleaf Plant (Acalypha wilkesiana) thrives in bright, indirect light away from direct sunlight, warm and humid conditions, and evenly moist, well drained soil that is rich in organic matter.
+Copperleaf Plant (Acalypha wilkesiana) thrives in bright indirect light, warm and humid conditions, and evenly moist, rich, well drained soil coupled with fortnightly feeding in the growing season.

-Acalypha wilkesiana also called Jacob's Coat or Fire Dragon is one of the popular, vibrant tree-like plants which exhibits attractive leaf colors making it a great accent plant in any space.
+Copperleaf Plant also called Jacob's Coat or Fire Dragon is one of the popular, vibrant tree-like plants and exhibits attractive leaf colors making it a great accent plant in any space.

 It bears broad, ovate to heart-shaped, serrated leaves which can range from red, copper, bronze to pink, green and white, giving them a beautiful vibrant appearance.